 Is clinical lab testing part of the Initial Preventive Physical Exam?

 No, the initial Medicare visit won’t include a clinical lab test.
 Instead, this visit will provide you with specialist referrals for diagnostic testing.

 Can the Welcome to Medicare visit be done virtually?

 Yes, Medicare wellness visits can be done virtually because they are on the list of approved telemedicine services.
 Medicare beneficiaries may even use audio-only services to complete the annual wellness appointment.
 Any necessary follow-up visits, such as specialist visits, may require you to attend an in-person appointment.

 What is Welcome to Medicare Visit for?

-The purpose of the Welcome to Medicare visit is to get to know your doctor, take a look at your current health, make a plan of action for any health issues, and get familiar with your care team.
-While this is a preventive visit, these visits are important because they lower your risk of hospitalization and a delayed diagnosis.
+The purpose of the Welcome to Medicare visit is to get to know your doctor, look at your current health, plan for any health issues, and get familiar with your care team.
+While this is a preventive visit, it is important because it lowers your risk of hospitalization and a delayed diagnosis.
 If you haven’t had a wellness visit, consider contacting your doctor as soon as possible to get your health plan in place.